AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 |`clientSecret` | String | The client secret that your system assigns to Adobe Experience Platform |
 |`scope` | String | *Optional*.
 Set the scope of what the access token allows Experience Platform to perform on your resources.
 Example: "read, write" |

+### Variations

-Note that the configuration above describes a standard OAuth2 authorization code grant.
-You can use custom parameters for any variations in the OAuth2 grant.
+The configuration described in the section above describes a standard OAuth2 authorization code grant.
+However, the system designed by Adobe provides flexibility so you can use custom parameters for any variations in the OAuth2 grant.

 ## OAuth2 with Password Grant